W8Yi/CLEAR-HPV/README.md

 ## CLEAR-HPV

-The code to run is inside directory clear-hpv, and we provide the checkpoints for our clsuters and CLAM base model.
+The code to run is inside the directory `clear-hpv`, and we provide the checkpoints for our clsuters and CLAM base model as well as the code to train and evaluate the models.

 ## Model Variants